allanchua101/ipynta/docs/predicates/DimensionPred.md

 # DimensionPred

-`DimensionPred` class used for writing dimension-based predicates.
+`DimensionPred` class is used for writing dimension-based predicates.

 ## Filtering by minimum width